YolandaMsingale/YolandaMsingale/README.md

   <img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&size=22&pause=1000&color=00A1F7&center=true&vCenter=true&width=400&lines=%F0%9F%91%A9%E2%80%8D%F0%9F%92%BB+About+Me" alt="About Me" />
 </p>

 Hey there!
-I'm Yolanda Msingale— a curious, creative, and committed individual passionate about solving problems and building impactful tech solutions!
-Whether it’s developing robust backends, designing intuitive interfaces, or crafting full-stack magic, I love every bit of the process.
+I'm Yolanda Msingale — a curious, creative, and committed individual with a deep passion for crafting impactful software solutions.
+I thrive in building everything from seamless UIs to scalable backends and love exploring the full stack.

 - 💡 Tech enthusiast & constant learner
-- 🧠 Strong foundation in Software Development & OOP
+- 🧠 Strong foundation in Software Development & OOP principles
-- 🔧 Love working on backend systems and database designs
+- 🔧 Passionate about backend systems, databases & clean architecture
-- 🌱 Currently learning more about **Cloud Platforms** (AWS, Azure), **Spring Boot**, and **Docker**
+- ☁️ Currently diving deeper into **Cloud Platforms** (AWS & Azure), **Spring Boot**, and **Docker**
-- 🤝 Open to collaboration, mentorship, and building something awesome
+- 🤝 Always open to collaboration, mentorship, and new opportunities

-> ⚡ **Fun Fact:** I spend more time debugging than sleeping, but hey, that’s how you grow! 😆
+> ⚡ **Fun Fact:** I spend more time debugging than sleeping — and I love every second of it! 😆

 ---